David-Gyavi/Travel-WeathetApp/README.md

 ### 1. Visitors Goals

 * The main goal in here is to let the users to  understand the main purpose of the site and learning more about the project.
-* As the user I want to be able to navigate the site and to alocate all their **social media**, __links__ and  __lables__ either they really function good or not.
+* As the user I want to be able to navigate the site and to alocate all their **social media**, __links__ and  __inputs__ either they work really good or not.
-* As the visitor I would like to see how really the app works if there are any extras added to make it unique.
+* As the visitor I would like to see how really the app works if there are any extras added to make it unique like temperatures.

 ### Returning Visitor Goals: